-Welcome to another edition of RV Travel’s Daily Tips newsletter.
-Here you’ll find helpful RV-related and living tips from the pros, travel advice, a handy website of the day, tips on our favorite RVing-related products and, of course, a good laugh.
+Welcome to RV Travel’s Daily Tips Newsletter, where you’ll find helpful RV-related tips from the pros, travel advice, product reviews and more.
 Thanks for joining us.
-We appreciate you.
 Please tell your friends about us.

 Need an excuse to celebrate?
-Today is National Pralines Day!
-Mmmm….
+Today is National Wine Day!

 Tip of the Day